y2kbugger/weeklyreview_todotxt/README.md

 - add ability to mark only some items as recurring
 - order completed items by completion datetime
 - ability to update an item
+- fix bug regarging allowing typographic subsets of project names e.g. +free and +freedom are two different projects but stil allow +free to be a subset of +free.dom
 Tedium
   - extract base.html to common folder
   - undo history debug endpoint